 Originally specialising in Shakespeare before moving on to adaptations of classic texts and new writing, Arrows and Traps have produced 5 star shows in fringe venues across London.

-Alex has worked with A&T on nine occasions, first in "Titus Andronicus", then "Macbeth", "The Gospel According to Philip" and finally in their rep season with "Othello" and "Twelfth Night" performed on alternate nights.
+I've worked with A&T on ten occasions, first in "Titus Andronicus", then "Macbeth", "The Gospel According to Philip" and finally in their rep season with "Othello" and "Twelfth Night" performed on alternate nights.

-After over a year away from the company Alex returned to Arrows & Traps to play Willi Graf in their World War II drama "The White Rose: The Story of Sophie Scholl" which opened to critical and public acclaim, receiving an Offie nomination (Off West End Theatre Awards) for best production.
+After over a year away from the company, I returned to Arrows & Traps to play Willi Graf in their World War II drama "The White Rose: The Story of Sophie Scholl" which opened to critical and public acclaim, receiving an Offie nomination (Off West End Theatre Awards) for best production.

-Alex then played Dr. Jack Seward in Arrows and Traps' new adaptation of "Dracula" for which he received his first personal Offie nomination for "male in a supporting role".
+I then played Dr. Jack Seward in Arrows and Traps' new adaptation of "Dracula" for which I received my first personal Offie nomination for "male in a supporting role".

-In "Taro" Alex played David "Chim" Seymour; a fellow refugee and friend to Gerda and a talented photographer in his own right.
-And in "Gentleman Jack" Alex played John Lister; a descendent of Anne's who discovers the secrets of her diaries but chooses to leave them hidden so as not to reveal his own homosexuality and damage his political career.
+In "Taro" I played David "Chim" Seymour; a fellow refugee and friend to Gerda and a talented photographer in his own right.
+And in "Gentleman Jack" I played John Lister; a descendent of Anne's who discovers the secrets of her diaries but chooses to leave them hidden so as not to reveal his own homosexuality and damage his political career.

 Both plays were well received with "Taro" gaining multiple 5 star reviews and "Gentleman Jack" being nominated for 2 Offies; best new play and best director.

-Alex celebrated his 10th production, during which he surpassed 150 shows with Arrows & Traps, with a more light hearted turn in madcap comedy "One Giant Leap".
+I celebrated my 10th production, during which I surpassed 150 shows with Arrows & Traps, with a more light hearted turn in madcap comedy "One Giant Leap".
 Marking the 50th anniversary of the moon landing, "One Giant Leap" was an homage/parody of the Apollo 11 mission.
 Alex played secret service operative Agent Harris whose attempts to bribe/blackmail/coerce a low budget, Sci-fi TV company into creating a backup, fake moon landing on the eve of the real launch spiral out of his control.